 Friends Indeed Gallery presents Conspirateurs, the first solo presentation of all new paintings by Eamon Ore-Giron in the San Francisco Bay Area.
-To mark the opening of the exhibition, the artist will be in virtual conversation with Diana Nawi, Co-Artistic Director of Prospect.5, on Thursday, June 25th @ 4pm.
+To mark the opening of the exhibition, the artist was in in virtual conversation with Diana Nawi, Co-Artistic Director of Prospect.5, on Thursday, June 25th.
+Click Here to request a viewing copy of the talk.

 The works on view are a continuation of the artist’s Infinite Regress series, paintings that marry the aesthetics of indigenous and craft traditions with 20th-century avant-gardes, seeking to rethink the canon of Western art history.
 Using a vocabulary of universal shapes and forms found at the root of human language, Ore-Giron reveals the possibility of a dialogue across time and cultures.
 The works employ strategic combinations within a precise visual motif to move this conversation along a visual journey that is both familiar and new.